hanwenzhang123/fullstack-note/04-note/README.md

 - UI tests that are always running inside a browser or a browser like environment
 - Purpose: doing testing to ensure correctness of any codebase

+#### Why testing?
+- save time
+- create reliable software
+- give flexibility to developers: refactoring, collaborating, profiling (check speed)
+- peace of mind

 #### Different Kinds of Tests
 - unit testing - test individual building blocks in isolation
 - integration testing - test the combination of multiple building blocks
 - end to end (e2e) test - test complete scenarios in your app as the user would experience them
 - automation test (e2e) - simulating user behavior and make sure scenarios work from the point of view of an end user

+#### What is the coverage?
+- How complete your unit test cover all the code?
+- 90% coverage (out of 100 lines, at least 90 lines are ran)
+- `npm test -- --coverage` for coverage report

+#### Unit Test File Example
+- button.js
+- button.test.js
+- npm run test *.test.js

 #### What do you use for Unit Test?
 Jest